GamesCrafters/gamescrafters.github.io/content/main/knowledge/hashing.md

 <details>
 <summary>Q1: What is the purpose of memoization in a game solver?

-A) To generate all possible moves from a position
+A) To generate all possible moves from a position<br>
-B) To store already-computed position values so they don't need to be recomputed
+B) To store already-computed position values so they don't need to be recomputed<br>
-C) To compress the board state into a smaller representation
+C) To compress the board state into a smaller representation<br>
-D) To ensure two different boards never get the same hash value
+D) To ensure two different boards never get the same hash value<br>
 </summary>

 **Answer: B** — Once a position's value has been computed, it gets stored in a table indexed by its hash.
 Any future visit to that position returns the stored value immediately instead of re-exploring the subtree below it.